Ajay-Chopra/EPL-Trasnfer-Market/README.md

 https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/Big%20Six%20vs.%20Rest%20of%20League%20Transfer%20Spending.png
 )

-Clearly, Big 6 teams spend far more during every transfer window than their peers.
+Clearly, Big 6 teams spend far more on average than their peers.
 This gulf has led many pundits and fans to believe that success in the league and transfer spending are highly correlated with one another.
 However, this is not the case.

 The graph below plots final league position against transfer spending for every team in the EPL by season.